 Fig4.
 The pie chart of results of question 4.

-According to the investigation result, most participants have some knowledge of sorting algorithms.
-However, there are 20% of participants choose that they do not know what is sorting algorithms at all.
-That reminds us to provide teaching module about basic concepts for beginners.
+According to the investigation result, most of the participants have some knowledge of sorting algorithms.
+However, 20% of participants choose that they do not know what is sorting algorithms at all.
+This shows that providing a module for teaching basic concepts of algorithms for beginners might be necessary.

 Question5.
 In your opinion, a software which helps learn algorithms should more focus on: